- Describe the Mediterranean Style Eating Pattern and the advantages of following this plan of eating.

 His team of scientists conducted the “Seven Countries Study” (conducted in Finland, Holland, Italy, United States, Greece, Japan, and Yugoslavia), in order to document the relationship between lifestyles, nutrition and cardiovascular disease between different populations.

 The populations that had adopted a diet based on the Mediterranean Diet had a very low rate of coronary heart disease.
 This was mainly due to the plentiful use of olive oil, bread, pasta, vegetables, herbs, garlic, red onions, and other foods of vegetable origin compared to a rather moderate use of meat (2).
 There have been thousands of research studies since the 1950’s examining the features of the Mediterranean pattern of eating-related to many chronic diseases. it is said that those who choose this plan of eating live longer and are generally more active.
 Studies have shown that the plan may also help with brain health, and decrease the incidence of depression and anxiety.
 It was rated the best overall diet of 2021 by U.S News.

-If you would like to adopt this pattern of eating, you can start by following the guidelines below. there are more detailed directions regarding amounts of foods to choose from daily within the 2020-2025 Dietary Guidelines for Americans Table A3-5.
+If you would like to adopt this pattern of eating, you can start by following the guidelines below. there are more detailed directions regarding the number of foods to choose from daily within the 2020-2025 Dietary Guidelines for Americans Table A3-5.